nachstedt/vscode-stack-usage/README.md

 # Stack Usage

-This Visual Studio Code extension allows you to display the per function stack usage analysis information produced by gcc next to the respective implementation.
+This Visual Studio Code extension allows you to display the per function stack usage analysis information produced by gcc for c++ projects next to the respective implementation.

 ## Features